UIUC-Chatbot/llm-serving/ray-serve/README.md

     - Users can send requests using OpenAI api.
     - Administrators can directly manage the model pool by using **admin_client**.

+## Model Reference File

+Some models are extremely large and cannot fit into a single GPU.
+We maintain a reference file which contains the model name and the number of GPUs required to serve the model.

 ## Architecture

 Please read **/llm_service/model_pool.py**.